testdouble/referral/README.md

 your code.

-Think of `referral` as a toolkit for tracking down references in your code for any of a number of purposes, offering a boatload of command-line options to enable you to efficiently accomplish things like:
+Think of `referral` as a toolkit for tracking down references in your code for any number of purposes, offering a boatload of command-line options to enable you to efficiently accomplish things like:

 * Size up a codebase by gathering basic statistics and spotting usage hotspots
 * Build a to-do list to help you manage a large or complex refactor
-* Rather than wait for warnings at runtime, quickly make a list of every call to a deprecated method
+* Quickly make a list of every call to a deprecated method, rather than wait for warnings at runtime
-* Get a sense for how many callers would be impacted if you deleted a method
+* Get a sense for how many callers would be impacted if you were to delete a method
 * Before renaming a module, verify there aren't any already other modules with the new name
 * Verify that you removed every reference to a deleted class before you merge